BolajiAyodeji/attraktives-headshot/README.md

 3. Install all required dependencies with the `npm install` command (or use `yarn` / `pnpm`).

-4. Run the development server with the command `npm run dev`.
+4. Run the development server with the `npm run dev` command.

 5. Open [`http://localhost:3000`](http://localhost:3000) with your browser to see the result.